moconoz/getting-started/README.md

 # getting-started
-this is the tute for getting started
+this is a branch/fork/sub/whatever

+It is very noice!